 At various times in the year we arrange visits to local places of interest.

-So far this year, as at early March, members have spent three days at the National Needlework Archive in Newbury being trained and working under supervision on the original 1921 Adderbury & Milton WI banner.
-We have completed a detailed description of the banner and its substantial wooden casing which will be entered on the NNA’s digital records.
-On our next visit we will start the lengthy process of cleaning the banner.
+Earlier in the year members spent several days at the National Needlework Archive in Newbury being trained and working under supervision on the original 1921 Adderbury & Milton WI banner.
+We completed a detailed description of the banner and its substantial wooden casing which will be entered on the NNA’s digital records.
+On our next visit we began the lengthy process of cleaning the banner.
 We are also planning a visit to the Oxfordshire History Centre to look at the records of the early years of the first Adderbury WI, hoping to discover more about how and when the banner was made.
 Work will be resumed as soon as possible when Covid restrictions allow.

 2019 Our visit to Arty Crafty in May had been such a success that members requested a return visit prior to Christmas.
 So a full day there was arranged in November.
 We spent the morning printing on paper and card, with many members producing their own original Christmas cards and wrapping paper.
 After a tasty lunch at the Yurt we returned to the workshop and spent the afternoon honing our fabric printing skills.
 Once again we left with our beautiful creations which included Christmas stockings, tea towels, T-shirts and pencil cases, many of which made excellent Christmas gifts.